An excerpt I wrote from an online discussion about women in ceramics:

 Observations & Reflections

 I left the test bar for paste 'B1' (Fig.1) to dry for two to three weeks, much longer than I normally would.
-I noticed shortly before firing that the efflorescence seemed thicker than usual, and more blue than usual.
-I will experiment with drying time.
+I noticed shortly before firing that the efflorescence seemed thicker than usual, and the blue more intense than usual.
+It's clear that there is more efflorescence with the passage of time.
+I will experiment with length of drying time.

 The test bar for B1 resulted in a deep, intense copper blue.
 I quite like it.
 You can see on the bead (Fig.1) that the oxide percentage may be a little too high; it's flat black in places.
 I used 3.5% copper carbonate; however, drying time seems to be a factor that increases the saturation of the colorant.
 The crackle pattern is appropriate for a decorative object, providing an engaging break-up of light.
 There is the possibility of staining the crackle.
 The surface is still filled with micro-discontinuities, which a soak would likely cure, or going up one cone, to 03.